-There are different workflows for the evaluation of new active substances, the re-evaluation of active substances for renewal of authorisation, for the setting or changing of MRLs and for basic substances.
+There are different workflows for the evaluation of new active substances, amendment of approval conditions, the re-evaluation of active substances for renewal of approval, for the setting or changing of MRLs and for basic substances.

 For the review of each active substance, applicants have to submit an application dossier, containing scientific information and studies, through a national contact point.
-A Member State is appointed as a “rapporteur” (RMS) to carry out an initial risk assessment and to prepare a Draft Assessment Report (DAR) which EFSA peer reviews.
+A Member State is appointed as a “rapporteur” (RMS) to carry out an initial risk assessment and to prepare a Draft Assessment Report (DAR) which EFSA, together with the Member States, peer reviews.

 Re-evaluation of active substances